Inverness Tool Library Privacy Statement

 - to provide general advice on what constitutes good practice in borrowing and using tools or library membership benefits

-- to contact you regarding renewing your library membership,to keep you up to date with developments and changes within the Inverness Tool Library,
+- to keep you up to date with developments and changes within the Inverness Tool Library,

 - to inform you of the decision to approve or refuse your library membership or workshop registration,